israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Apply a function against an accumulator and each value of the array (from right-to-left) as to reduce it to a single value.

     `Array.prototype.some()`
+        Returns true if at least one element in this array satisfies the provided testing function.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.